beyond-all-reason/infrastructure/docs/contributing.md

 Many potential improvements aren't tracked in an issue yet.
 If you have an idea or find something to improve, please bring it up for discussion!
 We value proactive contributions.

+> [!EXAMPLE]
-To give you a sense of the possibilities, here are a couple of examples of areas that just aren't scoped as issues at the moment:
+> To give you a sense of the possibilities, here are a couple of _examples_ of areas that just aren't scoped as issues at the moment:
+>

-- Finishing the [Recoil Engine docker build](https://raw.githubusercontent.com/beyond-all-reason/RecoilEngine/refs/heads/master/docker-build-v2/README.md) (e.g., adding Windows testing or Podman support).
+> - Finishing the [Recoil Engine docker build](https://raw.githubusercontent.com/beyond-all-reason/RecoilEngine/refs/heads/master/docker-build-v2/README.md) (e.g., adding Windows testing or Podman support).
-- Reducing the complexity of the game's infrastructure build process, which has some quirks for historical reasons.
+> - Reducing the complexity of the game's infrastructure build process, which has some quirks for historical reasons.
+>

-As you learn more about the project and how things are connected together issues like this will pop up to you very quickly.
+> As you learn more about the project and how things are connected together issues like this will pop up to you very quickly.

 ## The Contribution Process

 1.  **Find or create an issue.** This helps track the work.
+2.  **Check for a `CONTRIBUTING.md` file.** It might contain specific guidelines relevant to that repository.
-2.  **For larger changes, agree on a plan first.** This ensures we're all on the same page.
+3.  **For larger changes, agree on a plan first.** This ensures we're all on the same page and you don't waste your time.
-3.  **Fork the repo, create a branch, and write your code.**
+4.  **Fork the repo, create a branch, write your code, submit a pull request.** Following the standard [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow) process.
-4.  **Submit a pull request** with a clear description of your changes.

 We look forward to your contributions!